mfem/mfem/CONTRIBUTING.md

   explained in the error messages and the `tests/scripts` directory.

-- Also note that `branch-history`, and the `repos-checks` found in Github Actions can be triggered automatically before eack push using githooks.
+- Also note that `branch-history`, and the `repos-checks` found in Github Actions can be triggered automatically before each push using githooks.
 See the [git hooks README](config/githooks/README.md) for a detailed explanation.

 - If triggered, track the status of the LLNL GitLab tests.
 If failing, ask